-Event

-- User logon the operation will be executed each time the current user logs on to the OS. - User logoff the operation will be executed each time the current user logs off the OS. - System startup the operation will be executed at every OS startup. - System shutdown the operation will be executed at every computer shutdown or reboot.
+- Event - User logon the operation will be executed each time the current user logs on to the OS. - User logoff the operation will be executed each time the current user logs off the OS. - System startup the operation will be executed at every OS startup.
+Additionally, you can set a time delay to start backup after the system startup.
+For example, - to start backup 20 minutes after system startup, type 20 in the appropriate box. - System shutdown the operation will be executed at every computer shutdown or reboot. - Additional condition - If you want to run an operation only at the first occurrence of the event on the current day, select the Once a day only check box.

-Additional condition

-If you want to run an operation only at the first occurrence of the event on the current day, select the Once a day only check box.

-8.7 Searching backups and their content
+7.7 Searching backups and their content